dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T712: Combining incentives with regulations protects the environment.
+### T712: A balanced approach of incentives and regulations protects the environment.

 |Support|
 |---|